88-degrees/Book-of-Changes/appendix02s2.md

 'His aim' is to abide where he is, and help the subject of 5 by the exhibition of 'firm correctness.'

-The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors observe that paragraph 3 is true indeed of three men; and not of three men only, but of many repetitions of thought or action.
+The [**Kāng Xī **](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors observe that paragraph 3 is true indeed of three men; and not of three men only, but of many repetitions of thought or action.

 The same editors say on paragraph 5 that 'the blessing from above is explained, by many, of the oracles obtained through divining with the tortoise-shell; but that looking at the text on line 2 of the next hexagram, and that [Dì](https://ctext.org/dictionary.pl?if=en&char=帝) (spoken of there) is the lord of all spirits, the term "above" here is most naturally explained of Heaven's mind, whose acceptance cannot be gainsaid by men or spirits.'

 [Guǎn Zǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) says on paragraph 6, though I do not see the relevancy <sub>[p.
 319](#p-319)</sub> of his remarks: -- 'Dwelling on high, and taking nothing from those below him, but on the contrary giving more to them, the superior man accomplishes his aim on a grand scale.
 The aim of the superior man is simply to be increasing what others have; -- that and nothing else.'

 <a name="fn_231"></a>[319:XLII](#fr_231) The Symbolism here is different from what we gather from the former Appendix.
 Sun no longer symbolises wood, but, as <sub>[p.
 320](#p-320)</sub> it more commonly does, wind.
 Thunder and wind, it is supposed, increase each the other; and their combination gives the idea of increase.
-Then the application, good in itself, must be treated very nicely, as it is by the [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors, in order to make out any connexion between it and the Symbolism.
+Then the application, good in itself, must be treated very nicely, as it is by the [**Kāng Xī **](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors, in order to make out any connexion between it and the Symbolism.

 Paragraph 1.
 'One in a low position should not move in great affairs;' -- not a son, it is said, while his father is alive; nor a minister, while his ruler governs; nor a member of an official department, while its head directs its affairs.
 If such a one do initiate such an affair, only great success will excuse his rashness.